 Simulating the Wash Shuffle: Initial setup

 Consider that a dealer’s wash movement initially spreads a single vector of cards into two overlapping circles.
-These will be the left and right circles, corresponding to which hand is washing them.
+These will be what we call the left and right circles, corresponding to which hand is washing them.
 We observe that, approximately, the left hand moves the first quarter of cards upward and then the third quarter of cards downward, thus completing the left circle.
 The right hand moves the fourth quarter of cards upward and then the second quarter of cards downward, thus completing the right circle.

-The above diagram presents the initial setup.
+Figure 1 above presents the initial setup.
 The second diagram in Fig. 1 depicts how the setup of a wash can be thought of as a matrix of four columns.
 The first and third columns are cycled through by the left hand, and the second and fourth columns are cycled through by the right hand.
+The cut points between each column are determined randomly via the Binomial distribution such that, on average, each column will contain a quarter of the deck.
+For example: we start with an initial deck in which each card is labelled from 1 to 52.
+The Binomial distribution with n=52 and p=0.25 is used to choose the end of column 1.
+If, for example, the value of 12 is chosen, then column 1 will consist of the cards from 1 to 12.
+A similar procedure is used to choose columns 2 through 4.

 We note that both structures depicted in Figure 1 will be referred to throughout this manuscript.
-If a vector is referenced, then it will either be the “left vector” (corresponding to cards moved by the left hand according to the blue arrows) or the “right vector” (corresponding to cards moved by the right hand according to the red arrows).
+We use the term “column” to refer to the four partitions of the deck as described above; on the other hand, if a vector is referenced, then it will either be the “left vector” (corresponding to cards moved by the left hand according to the blue arrows) or the “right vector” (corresponding to cards moved by the right hand according to the red arrows).
 Each completion of a circular movement by a single hand will be referred to as a single wash cycle.

 Truncated Poisson (tPoisson) Distribution